codazoda/mildroadtrip/_posts/2016-03-23-first-ride-on-my-new-bike.markdown

 At the same light as before, but heading the opposite direction, I go to take off and I can't get moving.
 This time the engine isn't dead, but somehow I'm still in 3rd gear.
 I down shift while traffic waits patently for me and I'm off.
 Thanks guys!

-A few minutes later I drive the bike up and down my street a couple times just to watch the odomoter click over to double digits.
+A few minutes later I drive the bike up and down my street a couple times just to watch the odometer click over to double digits.
 With 10 miles on the bike, I walk her backwards into my garage.

 First ride down.
 Even though this isn't my first motorcycle, I obviously have lots to learn.